Student Opportunities

 Caretaker Interns

+The Summer HMF caretaker application is now open!
 Hopkins Forest Caretakers have a wide range of duties including gardening, trail maintenance, woodlot management, vegetation control, grounds-keeping, curatorial duties, educational programming, equipment maintenance and more.
 This is an 8 to 10 week, full time position.
-Contact the Forest Manager for more information or apply using the link below.
+On-campus housing is available (for 8 weeks only).
+If interested, please complete this online application, or contact the Forest Manager for more information.
+Click here for an informational flyer.
+Applications are due no later than March 21, 2025, but applications will be reviewed in the order in which they are received, with preference given to earlier applications.

 Students in RiverEnvironmental Analysis Lab Assistants